Table of Contents

 More About ZoZo the Ouija Demon

 Do you know what the 13 warning signs of ZoZo, when you are playing with the Ouija Board?
 Millions of unsuspecting people make contact every year with the Ouija Board Demon ZoZo.
 Below is a list of the 13 Ouija warning signs to look out for, so that you don’t become haunted by this demon … Read more

 Below are a collection of ZoZo demon ouija board stories.
 These are some of the scariest ouija experiences that were submitted to us.
 The ZoZo demon is real and many people around the world are being tormented by this entity.
 Since I used the Ouija Board at the Stanley Hotel during a live stream in … Read more

 This ghost story was submitted to us by a reader, Spring 2018.
 Demons are known to attack between the hours of 3AM to 4AM in an attempt to mock the holy trinity.
 My name is Kimberly.
 I was an all American normal kid.
 Born in Minot, North Dakota.
 I grew up on a small farm … Read more

 One night me, my wife Felicia, and her friend Shannon decided to go to some mansion ruins in Cartersville GA where we lived at the time.
 It had been storming like crazy till we got to the mansion ruins, and everything calmed down which was very eerie.
 We started by doing a basic EVP session … Read more

-Abacus is a ouija board demon!
-Recently we have been documenting evidence an evil Ouija Board Spirit / Demon named Abacus.
-The name Abacus has been documented with extremely negative demonic activity include demonic attacks, possession, and disturbing nightmares that similar to the ZoZo Ouija demon phenomena.
-Is Abacus the same as the ZoZo ouija … Read more
+Abacus is an ouija board demon that many have encountered as of late.
+Recently we have been documenting evidence of an evil Ouija Board Spirit / Demon named Abacus.
+The name Abacus has been documented with extremely negative demonic activity including demonic attacks, possession, and disturbing nightmares that are similar to the ZoZo Ouija demon … Read more